-It’s very difficult to safely operate a vehicle that weighs up to 80,000 pounds.
-This is just one of the many reasons why truck drivers are required to have special licensing to drive their trucks.
+It’s difficult to safely operate a vehicle that weighs up to 80 thousand pounds — just one of the many reasons why truck drivers are required to have special licensing to drive their trucks.

-The difficulty of navigating a commercial truck is also the cause for another rule: the limit on how much (and when) commercial truck drivers may actually drive.
+The difficulty of navigating a commercial truck is also the cause for another rule: the limit on how much and when commercial truck drivers are allowed to drive.
 There are countrywide restrictions that limit how long truckers may drive.

 Despite this, American truck drivers still clock a lot of hours.
-Federal driving guidelines and work hour restrictions essentially imply that most truckers drive between two- and three-thousand miles per week.
-Each shift can last hundreds of miles and many hours.
+Federal driving guidelines and work-hour restrictions essentially imply that most truckers drive between two and three thousand miles per week.

-The Federal Motor Carrier Safety Administration (FMCSA) publishes Hours of Service (HOS) regulations.
-These regulations are intended to keep truckers and other people on the road safe.
+These regulations are in place to keep truckers and other people on the road safe.
 Ideally, following these standards prevents truck driver fatigue.
-Recall that many commercial truck drivers work more than these maximum limits.
+But many commercial truck drivers work more than these maximum limits.

 - Commercial truck drivers cannot drive for more than 11 hours following a 10-hour break.